Presidents Session

 Accommodation is not included in the registration fee.
-We are aiming to negotiate special rates for conference delegates at local hotels.
 Please book your accommodation directly with the hotel of your choice.
-This page will be updated as more information becomes available.
+The conference venue is the Galway Bay Hotel.

 Past events and conferences from BSAS and our stakeholder organisations.